 In brief, we are measurement enthusiasts.
 Our core team has expertise in epidemiology, economics, statistics, and implementation science.
 We also have a database of consultants that we pull from as needed.

 Trina Gorman started Gorman Consulting in 2013.
 Before consulting, she worked for Innovations for Poverty Action in Uganda where she first led the fieldwork for a randomized trial and then co-led the country office – an office that was implementing over 20 randomized trials.
 She also spent two years supporting a nonprofit in Ghana, focusing on human centered design for illiterate communities.
 In her previous career, she was a technical writer at Microsoft.
-She has a Masters in Public Policy and is pursuing a PhD in Global Health, Implementation Science.
+She has a Masters in Public Policy and a PhD in Global Health, Implementation Science.
 On the personal side, she has an awesome husband and three awesome children.
 In her free time … Trina doesn’t have any free time.

 Lauren Schwartz is an infectious disease epidemiologist and has worked at Gorman Consulting since 2017.
 She has dedicated her training and professional experience to problem solving for complex vaccine issues – from development to program delivery.
 This includes a six-month secondment to the WHO polio program in Islamabad, Pakistan.
 Prior to joining Gorman Consulting, Lauren designed and analyzed results from field studies to evaluate the impact of rotavirus vaccine introduction in Bangladesh, Kenya, Mali, and the Gambia.
 Lauren has also supported a number of vaccine-related projects at PATH and the WHO, including the COVID-19 response, and was previously an epidemiologist for the NIH.
 Lauren received a PhD in Epidemiology from the University of Washington and an MSPH in International Health from the Johns Hopkins Bloomberg School of Public Health.
 Lauren spends her free time exploring the Northwest with her dog.